 Culture has many definitions, ranging from the arts to intellectual achievement, to a sense of shared customs, to something that grows in a petri dish.
 I like these two Google served up to me (emphasis mine):

-- Manifestations of human intellectual achievement regarded collectively.
+- Manifestations of human intellectual achievement are regarded collectively.